conjure-cp/conjure-vs-code/README.md

 # conjure-vs-code
-VS Code extension for Conjure
+VS Code extension for Conjure and the Essence Language

 # conjure-vs-code README

 An extension providing features aiding the development of constraint models using Conjure.

 Currently the only feature is enabling language support for Essence.

 ## Features